 We are all keeping our eyes and ears open on the U.S. Elections 2020.
-But what better way to be in on it than to know the U.S. Elections 2020 Timeline.
+But what better way to be in on it than to know the U.S. Elections 2020 Timeline?
 The buzz about the U.S. Elections 2020 is ever-growing as the elimination processes are now in place.
 The buzz revolves around the two major political parties in the United States of America.
-These parties are the Republican Political Party and the Democrats Political Party.
+These parties are the Republican Political Party and the Democratic Political Party.

 U.S. Elections 2020 Timeline